 Since moving to St. Paul with her family she has been a member of the Elk Point Community Choir for 20 years and has been involved in their dinner theatre productions either as an actor or director…sometimes both at the same time.
 Playing such parts as Golde (Fiddler on the Roof, twice), Mother Abyss (The Sound of Music), Marilla (Anne of Green Gables), Dolly Levi (Hello Dolly).
 Dixie has taught vocal lessons in the past and is looking forward to working with the children in this community and at this amazing facility.

-Udo Mueller has taught in St. Paul for the last 25 years.
+Udo Mueller has taught in St. Paul for over 25 years.
 Primarily teaching Music and Band, he has also taught Math and Science.
-He is a charter member of the Elk Point Community Choir and, for the last 14 years, has been its director.
+He is a charter member of the Elk Point Community Choir and, for the last 15 years, has been its director.
 He has been involved with the Elk Point Dinner Theatre productions since its inception 20 years ago both as a performer and as a stage member (sound, lights), and has written the music for 4 of the productions.
 He continues to perform at public venues outside his school responsibilities and teaches both piano and guitar to interested students.